 Restaurant recommendations for Balos

-The two kantinas (snack bars) on the beach and at the parking lot of Balos only offer packaged snacks and drinks.
+The two snack bars on the beach and at the Balos car park only sell packaged snacks and expensive drinks, and don’t offer anything enjoyable.

 Gramboussa Restaurant

-Traditional Cretan food, on the other hand, can be found in the Gramboussa Restaurant in Kaliviani, which is located in the south of the peninsula.
-As soon as you enter, the very tasteful ambience and the many pretty details in the decoration inspire.
+For traditional Cretan cuisine, head to Gramboussa Restaurant in Kaliviani, located in the south of the peninsula.
+As soon as you walk in, you’ll be captivated by the tasteful ambiance and the many charming details in the decor.

-A wide selection of creatively arranged, tasty dishes is served at a fair price-performance ratio.
-From the terrace there is a wonderful view over the coastal plain.
-Depending on the time of day, however, a lot of crowds must be expected.
+They serve a wide selection of creatively plated, delicious dishes at a fair price-to-quality ratio.
+The terrace offers a magnificent view of the coastal plain.
+However, depending on the time of day, you should expect it to be quite crowded.

 Kaliviani Fish & Meat Tavern

-The nearest accommodations near Balos are in the settlement of Kaliviani in the south of the Gramvousa peninsula.
-From here it is about 8 km to the lagoon.
-In the meantime, a few apartments and small hotels have settled.
-You can find more hotels in Falassarna and Kissamos.
-Enclosed you will find a selection of studios and hotels near Balos.
+The nearest accommodations near Balos are located in the village of Kaliviani in the south of the Gramvousa Peninsula.
+From here, it’s about 8 km to the lagoon.
+A few apartments and small hotels have since opened up in the area.
+You’ll find additional hotels in Falassarna and Kissamos.
+Below is a selection of studios and hotels near Balos.

 Click on the links to Booking.com* for more information: